Siege of Orléans (1428–1429): Aftermath

 The English did not consider themselves beaten.
 Although they had suffered a setback and immense losses at Orléans itself, the surrounding perimeter of the Orleanais region – Beaugency, Meung, Janville, Jargeau – was still in their hands.
 Indeed, it was possible for the English to reorganize and resume the siege of Orléans itself soon after, this time perhaps with more success, as the bridge was now repaired, and thus more susceptible to being taken by assault.
 Suffolk's priority that day (8 May) was to salvage what remained of the English forces.

 The French commanders realized as much, Joan less so.
 Leaving Orléans, she met the Dauphin Charles outside of Tours on 13 May to report her victory.
 She immediately called for a march northeast into Champagne, towards Reims, but the French commanders knew they had to first clear the English out of their dangerous positions on the Loire.

 The Loire Campaign began a couple of weeks later, after a period of rest and reinforcement.
 Volunteers of men and supplies swelled the French army, eager to serve under Joan of Arc's banner.
 Even the ostracized constable Arthur de Richemont was eventually permitted to join the campaign.
 After a series of brief sieges and battles at Jargeau (12 June), Meung (15 June) and Beaugency (17 June), the Loire was back in French hands.
 An English reinforcement army rushing from Paris under John Talbot was defeated at the Battle of Patay shortly after (18 June), the first significant field victory for French forces in years.
 The English commanders, the Earl of Suffolk and Lord Talbot, were taken prisoner in this campaign.
 Only thereafter did the French feel safe enough to accede to Joan's request for a march on Reims.

 After some preparation, the march on Reims began from Gien on 29 June, the Dauphin Charles following Joan and the French army through the dangerous Burgundian-occupied territory of Champagne.
 Although Auxerre (1 July) closed its gates and refused them entry, Saint-Florentin (3 July) yielded, as did, after some resistance, Troyes (11 July) and Châlons-sur-Marne (15 July).
 They reached Reims the next day and the Dauphin Charles, with Joan at his side, was finally consecrated as King Charles VII of France on 17 July 1429.

 Legacy

 The city of Orléans commemorates the lifting of the siege with an annual festival, including both modern and medieval elements and a woman representing Joan of Arc in full armor atop a horse.
-On 8 May Orléans simultaneously celebrates the lifting of the siege and V-E Day (Victory in Europe, the day that Nazi Germany surrendered to the Allies to end World War II in Europe.)
+On 8 May, Orléans simultaneously celebrates the lifting of the siege and Victory in Europe Day - the day that Nazi Germany surrendered to the Allies to end World War II in Europe.